Resources

 5.

-Show your merit badge counselor you can identify the three basic types of fingerprint patterns and their subcategories.
+Show your counselor you can identify the three basic types of fingerprint patterns and their subcategories.
 Using your own hand, identify the types of patterns you see.